CheRongtian/Hybrid_Blockchain_for_Retails/README.md

 Optimization is on its way 🧯 (I hope so 😆)
 - ☝️🤓12.05: I found that the program is blocking on input, after entering A in the panel, not quite sure the problem, I may need to double check the logic😭

+### Memory Pool
+#### Why this one?
+- Because this one is very important for miners in Blockchain.
+- The mempool serves as the blockchain’s staging area for unconfirmed transactions.
+All transactions broadcast to the network enter the mempool before they are written into a block, giving miners a real-time pool of candidates to choose from.
+It allows miners to prioritize transactions by fee, ensures the network maintains a consistent view of pending activity, and acts as the system’s transaction buffer and scheduler.

+Working on now~~ 💪
 ## Content